siderolabs/talos/website/content/v1.5/reference/cli.md

 ### Options

 ```
       --debug                debug operation from kernel logs. --wait is set to true when this flag is set
   -f, --force                force the upgrade (skip checks on etcd health and members, might lead to data loss)
   -h, --help                 help for upgrade
   -i, --image string         the container image to use for performing the install (default "ghcr.io/siderolabs/installer:v1.5.0-alpha.1")
       --insecure             upgrade using the insecure (encrypted with no auth) maintenance service
   -p, --preserve             preserve data
+  -m, --reboot-mode string   select the reboot mode during upgrade.
+Mode "powercycle" bypasses kexec.
+Valid values are: ["default" "powercycle"]. (default "default")
   -s, --stage                stage the upgrade to perform it after a reboot
       --timeout duration     time to wait for the operation is complete if --debug or --wait is set (default 30m0s)
       --wait                 wait for the operation to complete, tracking its progress. always set to true when --debug is set (default true)
 ```

 ### Options inherited from parent commands